jasPerSh122902/Dictionary/Dictinary/Dictinary/# Dictinary.md

 # Dictinary
+# **Introduction**

+* Successful creation of a project which implements and demonstrates a Dictinary

+    * The created program must demonstrate the Dictinarys data storage
+    * Project submitted as an executable binary file that can be run external to an IDE.
+* Source code and project files also submitted for review

 $File$ : _DictionaryT.h_

 $Type$ : Tempate T

 The dictinary is a class that takes in a key and gives a value.
 This can be compared to a dictinary for works were you search for a word and get its definition.
+# **Desgin**

 $Name$ : Dictionary<TKey, TValue>()
 + Description : A basic constructor for the dictionary class.